“I know what you should do,” I said. “You should apologize to her, and then we should all pray and ask God for his peace and forgiveness.”

 The thing about Christianity is that salvation is NOT of our own works, but of God, that he is the only worthy one.
 The other thing is that if we want God to be there for us, if we want a close relationship with God, WE need to pursue HIM.

-As I read once on a website, “Is it fair to think that God should speak to you in the 15 minutes of your day?”
+As I read once on a website, “Is it fair to think that God should speak to you in the 15 minutes of your day you set aside for him?”
 To really have a close relationship with God is to meditate on His word, to always think of Him and honor Him, to live for him.

 God isn’t just there in the tough times of our life.
 He’s always there.